anh-h-nguyen/anh-h-nguyen.github.io/index.md

 </div>

 <ul>
-  <li>🚀 Results-driven leader with a strong foundation in data science, supply chain management, and strategic decision-making</li>
+  <li>Results-driven leader with a strong foundation in data science, supply chain management, and strategic decision-making</li>
-  <li>📦 9+ years of experience optimizing logistics, procurement, and demand planning for operational efficiency</li>
+  <li>9+ years of experience optimizing logistics, procurement, and demand planning for operational efficiency</li>
-  <li>📊 Master’s in Data Science to bridge the gap between predictive modeling, machine learning, and real-world applications</li>
+  <li>Master’s in Data Science to bridge the gap between predictive modeling, machine learning, and real-world applications</li>
-  <li>🔍 Passionate about innovation and driving supply chain optimization, business forecasting, and process automation</li>
+  <li>Passionate about innovation and driving supply chain optimization, business forecasting, and process automation</li>
-  <li>⚙️ Exploring ways to turn data into intelligence, streamline operations, and build the future of smart business solutions</li>
+  <li>Exploring ways to turn data into intelligence, streamline operations, and build the future of smart business solutions</li>
 </ul>

 <div style="text-align: center;">